SeifMortada/Around-Egypt/README.md

 https://github.com/user-attachments/assets/ba73fbb3-4529-4920-a1ad-d291be835162

 ## 📌 Overview

-**Around Egypt** is a modern Android application designed to provide a seamless experience for exploring various locations and experiences across Egypt.
-The app is built using the latest Android development technologies and follows the MVVM architecture for better maintainability and scalability.
+**Around Egypt** is an Android app that lets users explore various experiences across Egypt.
+The app displays recent and recommended experiences on the home screen, where users can like experiences and search for specific ones.
+When a user likes an experience, the like count updates automatically, and views are also tracked.
+Clicking on an experience opens the detail screen, showing full details and allowing users to like it from there as well.

 ---

 ## 🚀 Technologies Used

-- **Kotlin** - Primary programming language for Android development.
+- **Kotlin** - Main programming language.
-- **MVVM Architecture** - Ensures separation of concerns and better code organization.
+- **MVVM Architecture** - Ensures better code organization and maintainability.
-- **Jetpack Compose** - Modern UI toolkit for building a declarative UI.
+- **Jetpack Compose** - Used for building the UI.
-- **Retrofit** - For making efficient network calls and consuming APIs.
+- **Retrofit** - Handles API requests.
-- **Room Database** - Local data persistence with Room Database.
+- **Room Database** - Stores data locally.
-- **Kotlin Coroutines** - For managing asynchronous tasks efficiently.
+- **Kotlin Coroutines** - Manages background tasks.
-- **StateFlow & SharedFlow** - Used for handling reactive data flows.
+- **StateFlow & SharedFlow** - Handles reactive data updates.
-- **Unit Testing & Instrumentation Testing** - Ensuring app reliability and correctness.
+- **Unit Testing & Instrumentation Testing** - Improves app reliability.

 ---

 ## 📂 Project Structure

-The project is modularized for scalability and maintainability:
+The project is structured into modules for better organization:

-- **core**: Contains base classes for networking, database, repositories, and mappers, along with dependency injection setup.
+- **core**: Contains shared components like networking, database, repositories, mappers, and dependency injection setup.
-- **detail**: Conatins DetailScreen displaying a single experience selected by the user and viewModel in Presentation and in DI is the detail Module .
-- **home**: Houses HomeScreen and HomeViewModel, displaying recent and recommended experiences and domain which has SearchExperienceUseCase and DI includes the Home Module
+- **home**: Handles the home screen, where users can see recent and recommended experiences, like them, and search.
+It includes `HomeScreen`, `HomeViewModel`, `SearchExperienceUseCase`, and dependency injection setup.
+- **detail**: Manages the detail screen, displaying full experience details and allowing users to like them.
+It includes `DetailScreen`, `DetailViewModel`, and dependency injection setup.

+This modular structure makes the app scalable and easy to maintain.